blogdaren/PHPCreeper-Application/README.md

 ## What is it

-PHPCreeper-Application is a special spider application framework which is closely related to `PHPCreeper`, it is mainly used to improve your crawling job efficiency.
+PHPCreeper-Application is a special spider application framework which works together with [PHPCreeper](https://github.com/blogdaren/phpcreeper), it is mainly used to improve your crawling job efficiency.

 ## How to use